billthefarmer/notes/src/main/assets/help.md

 ## Removable SD cards
 Android allows removable SD cards to be used like a USB stick or as part of the device storage.
-Storing notes on a removable SD card not part of the device storage may work on some devices, but is not supported.
-Adding media may also work, but may not be persistent.
+Notes opened using the chooser on a removable SD card may not save successfully using the save button.
+Use the **Save as** menu item and the **Storage** button to save it using the android file manager.
+Alternatively use the **Storage** button on the chooser dialog to open the Note using the android file manager.

 ## Settings
 * **Folder** &ndash; Change notes storage folder.
 Caution &ndash;